d4t4Guy/sqlalchemy-challenge/README.md

  1. Used SQL Alchemy to: connect to provided sqlite file, reflect tables, get metadata, and pass queries in both SQL and session queries to the SQL db.

 ## Finding:
 Yes, Hawaii's famously mild weather deserves its reputation, with high temps almost always between 70 and 80F.
-Precipitation is frequent, but accumulation is minimal.
+Precipitation is frequent, but accumulation is usually minimal.
+Several high rain days in the past year of data, but they are less frequent than lower accumulation days.

 * Precipitation over time:
 ![Precip Graph](precip_trend.png)